neeraj-24/A-HIOT/README.md

 ```
 Now label the molecules 1 (inhibtors) and 0 (non-inhibitor) in Final_ML_ready_file.csv and make it ready for machine learning.

--**Features calculation and data preprocessing for independent validation dataset**
+- **Features calculation and data preprocessing for independent validation dataset**
 Collect all molecules and convert them into sdf format using Open Babel.
 Administer sdf files to PaDEL-Descriptor and calculate 1D and 2D features for independent validation dataset (ind_valid_set.csv).
 Edit "**ext_validation.pl**" by adding all features in "**Final_ML_ready_file.csv**" and extract validation file as: